-• Makes little or no progress over a period of a year, in specific areas even with a curriculum differentiated.

-- Shows signs of difficulty developing English or Maths skills that result in poor attainment in some curriculum areas. - Presents persistent behavioural/emotional difficulties unaffected by the usual behavioural management techniques employed by the school. - Has sensory / physical or medical problems and continues to make little or no progress despite the provision of specialist support. - Has communication / interaction difficulties and continues to make little or no progress despite a differentiated curriculum and support in place.
+- Makes little or no progress over a period of a year, in specific areas even with a curriculum differentiated. - Shows signs of difficulty developing English or Maths skills that result in poor attainment in some curriculum areas. - Presents persistent behavioural/emotional difficulties unaffected by the usual behavioural management techniques employed by the school and therefore requiring additional intervention and support. - Has sensory / physical or medical problems and continues to make little or no progress despite the provision of specialist support. - Has communication / interaction difficulties and continues to make little or no progress despite a differentiated curriculum and support in place.